 - Make sure the person is breathing.
 If necessary, begin rescue breathing and CPR.

-- Cover the area with a dry sterile bandage (if available) or a clean cloth.
-A sheet will do if the injured area is large.
+- Cover the burn area with a dry sterile bandage (if available) or a clean cloth.
+A sheet will do if the burned area is large.
 DO NOT apply any ointments.
-Avoid breaking any blisters.
+Avoid breaking burn blisters.

 - If fingers or toes have been burned, separate them with dry, sterile, non-stick bandages.

-- Raise the body part that is injured above the level of the heart.
+- Raise the body part that is burned above the level of the heart.

 - Protect the burn area from pressure and friction.